mikemai2awesome/mcss/README.md

 MCSS works with good old semantic HTML.
 It is accessible by default.

 ### Page sctructure
 MCSS is designed for writing articles.
-To create a standard page as the one you are reading now, use the following semantic HTML template.
+To create a standard page, use the following semantic HTML template.

 ```html
 <header>